flagbug/Espera/Readme.md

 ## Development

- Espera is currently in a verly early stage of development and must be compiled from the source code, but it already can play songs from the local hard drive or from Youtube.
+ Espera is currently in a verly early stage of development and has to be compiled from the source code, but it already can play songs from the local hard drive or from Youtube.